 As a child, a nosey and curious Calvin Rankin accidentally exposed himself to one of his father's experiments.
-Altering his body, Calvin soon discovered he was able to mimic the abilities of others who were in his close proximity.
+Altering his body and triggering mutant powers, Calvin soon discovered he was able to mimic the abilities of others who were in his close proximity.
 Calvin's new-found powers made him reckless and arrogant, attributes which meant he had no friends, although he believed everyone was jealous of him.

-Mimic was created by Stan Lee and Werner Roth and first appeared in X-Men #19 in 1966.
-A more popular version of Mimic was created in 2001 by Judd Winick and Mike McKone and first appeared in Exiles #1 in 2001.
+Mimic was created by Stan Lee and Werner Roth and first appeared in The X-Men #19 in 1966.

 Major Story Arcs